wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-hybrid-connection-get-started.md

 	![Click OK][CreateBTScomplete]

-6. When the process completes, the notifications area in the portal informs you that the connection has been successfully created.
+6. When the process completes, the notifications area in the Portal informs you that the connection has been successfully created.
 	<!-- TODO

     Everything fails at this step.
 I can't create a BizTalk service in the dogfood portal.
 I switch to the Management Portal